sree-ksl/Flixy/README.md

 # Flixy
 Guess the Netflix shows from emojis

-Tutorial in te PDF file.
+Tutorial in the PDF file.